shanybar/event_entity_coref_ecb_plus/config_files_readme.md

 Most of the attributes are self-explained (e.g. batch_size and lr) , but there are few how need to be explained:
 * `char_pretrained_path/char_vocab_path`: initial character embeddings (provided in this repo in data/external/char_embed).
-    You can download the original embeddings from https://github.com/minimaxir/char-embeddings.
+    You can download the original embeddings from *https://github.com/minimaxir/char-embeddings*.
 * `char_rep_size` - The character LSTM's hidden size.
 * `feature_size` - embedding size of binary features.
 * `glove_path` - path to pre-trained word embeddings.
-We used glove.6B.300d which can be downloaded from https://nlp.stanford.edu/projects/glove/ .
+We used glove.6B.300d which can be downloaded from *https://nlp.stanford.edu/projects/glove/*.
 * `train_path/dev_path` - path to the pickle files of the train/dev sets, created by the build_features script.
 * `dev_th_range` - threshold range to tune on the validation set.
 * `entity_merge_threshold/event_merge_threshold` - merge threshold during training (for entities/events).
 * `merge_iters` -  for how many iterations to run the agglomerative clustering step (during both training and testing).
 We used 2 iterations.
-* `patient` - how many epochs we allow the model continue training without an improvement on the dev set.
+* `patient` - for how many epochs we allow the model continue training without an improvement on the dev set.
 * `use_args_feats` - whether to use argument/predicates vectors.
 * `use_binary_feats` -  whether to use the coreference binary features.
 * `wd_entity_coref_file` - a path to a file (provided in this repo) which contains the predictions of a WD entity coreference system on the ECB+.
 We use CoreNLP for that purpose.